Explaining Concept Shift with Interpretable Feature Attribution: Method

 Prioritizing shifted features relies on an existing model trained on the source dataset.
 However, it may be that this model does not represent the data well due to difficulties in model fitting.
-To account for misspecification in model fit to the data, we introduce an additional term to absorb this difference.
-We now incorporate source data and adopt a difference-in-difference structure with parameters $(\omega,\delta)$.
-Suppose we have $n_S$ points from the source $(X_S,y_S)$ and $n_T$ points from the target $(X_T,y_T)$.
-The \emph{absorption} idea is that $\omega$ appears in \emph{both} source and target, while $\delta$ appears \emph{only} in the target domain.
-Thus, we solve

-where $\omega \in \mathbb{R}^K$ acts on both domains and $\delta \in \mathbb{R}^K$ is target-specific. $\delta$ captures extra shifts unique to the target, while $\omega$ absorbs the main source plus target mismatch.
-We induce hierarchical regularization $\lambda_\omega < \lambda_\delta$ to penalize the inference of concept shift more heavily than model misspecification to avoid spurious shifted features resulting from poor model fit.
+To reduce the extent to which source-model misfit biases the selection of shifted features, we incorporate an additional absorption term.
+The main absorption idea is a modeling approximation: we assume that a component of source-model misspecification is sufficiently shared across source and target domains that it can be represented by a common correction term, while the remaining target-specific correction is attributed to conditional shift.